-As to the form of submitting this information, copies of your own tax returns are acceptable, but the immigration officials know that it wouldn't take much for someone to forge these.
-Therefore, they prefer to receive tax transcripts, which are generated by the IRS and show detailed information of your tax filings.
+As to the form for submitting the required information with Form I-864, copies of your own tax returns are acceptable, but U.S. immigration officials know that it wouldn't take much for someone to forge these.
+Therefore, they prefer to receive tax transcripts, which are generated by the IRS and show detailed information of your federal tax filings.

 The IRS offers a free online portal at which you can download and print your tax transcript immediately.
-Go to its "Get Transcript." page.
+Go to its Get Transcript page.

 You could make your life easier by hiring an experienced immigration attorney to handle your family immigration case.
 The attorney can analyze the facts of your case and spot any potential problems, prepare the paperwork, and monitor the progress toward approval.